Your blood glucose level is too low when it goes below 4 millimoles per litre (mmol/l).

 - blurred sight

 - people may notice that you look unwell, confused or have a change of mood

 Some people have no clear signs they're about to have a hypo.

 A severe hypo is when your blood glucose so low that you need help from someone else to treat it.

 Treating a hypo

-Take one of these types of sugar to treat your hypo:
+Take one of these types of fast-acting carbohydrate to treat your hypo:

 Try not to take too much of: